X

 Krupa Desai

 Okay.
-And so the per hour rent for Blackwell series would be much higher than the current.
+And sir, the per hour rent for Blackwell series would be much higher than the current.
 So how much could that be?
-Any ballpark number.
+Any ballpark number?

 Tarun Dua

-Broadly what we are seeing in the international market today is like anywhere between like $3 to $4 approximately for slightly longer term contract.
-So like we are also hoping to kind of like achieve those kind of numbers.
+Broadly, what we are seeing in the international market today is anywhere between $3 to $4 approximately for slightly longer-term contracts.
+So we are also hoping to kind of achieve those kind of numbers.

 Krupa Desai